 To see your generosity at work, please follow us on:

 We had hoped that the duration of this program would be either the resumption of the economy following the lifting of travel restrictions, or the arrival of governmental or international food distribution agencies to take on the task.
-However, due to the immense need across the country, international food distribution is very limited and with the surge in COVID-19 cases, opening borders has made no noticeable difference, so we are on our own and we kindly ask those who have ever been touched by Victoria Falls and its people to support us in this vital community support.
+However, due to the immense need across the country, international food distribution is very limited and with the surge in COVID-19 cases, opening borders has made no noticeable difference, so we are on our own and we kindly ask those who have ever been touched by Victoria Falls and its people to help us in this vital community support.